 1.6 Scoring:

-1.6.1 Points will be awarded to Competitors listed as starters or classified finishers who have entered into the round in the Final Results as follows:
+1.6.1 Points will be awarded to Competitors listed on the classified results as follows:

 1st 25; 2nd 22; 3rd 20; then reducing by 1 point per place down to 3 points for 20th; all other finishers 2 points; all non-finishers 1 point.
 Fastest race lap 1 point.
 The number of starters or finishers shall not affect the allocation of Championship points per race.

-1.6.2 Double points will be awarded for the final races at the last Event of the season, including fastest lap.
+Double points will be awarded for the final races at the last Event of the season, including fastest lap.

-Should for whatever reason, the scheduled race duration (as may be amended by Bulletin or Clerk of Course on the day) not be completed, the following points will be awarded:
+1.6.2 Should for whatever reason, the scheduled race duration (as may be amended by Bulletin or Clerk of Course on the day) not be completed, the following points will be awarded:

 More than 75% (as recorded on the results declared by the timekeeper) of the scheduled duration will attract 100% points.